Fatemehrshd/Web-Design/README.md

 This repository currently contains 3 website design projects:
 - Digikala: An online shop
 - Snapfood: A food delivery platform
-- IMDb: A Movie Finder
+- IMDb: A movie finder